 The Town's budgets are adopted as required by the North Carolina General Statutes.
 An annual budget is adopted for the General Fund and the Enterprise Fund.
+A project budget is adopted for the Grant Project Special Revenue Fund.
 All annual appropriations lapse at the fiscal year-end.
 The budget ordinance must be adopted by July 1st of the fiscal year, or the governing board must adopt an interim budget that covers that time until the annual ordinance can be adopted.
 All budgets are prepared using the modified accrual basis of accounting.
 The appropriations in the various funds are formally budgeted on a departmental basis.
 Expenditures may not legally exceed appropriations at the functional level.
 The finance officer has authority to allocate the department totals to objects of expenditures within the department as necessary.
 The budget is amended by the Board of Commissioners on a periodic basis as required by changing conditions.
 The budget amounts reflected in the accompanying financial statements represent the budget as amended to statement date.